chanind/chanind.github.io/_posts/2021-10-11-self-optimizing-ab-tests.markdown

 ## Final notes

 - In order for this to work well, the conversions and trials data for each A/B variation needs to be kept up to date so the system can keep adjusting its estimates of the underlying conversion rate of each A/B variation as time progresses.
+- This problem is known as a [Multi-Armed Bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit)
+- This technique works well as long as the conversion rate of each variation stays constant over time.
+If the conversion rate changes over time, there are more optimal solutions.
+A simple tweak is to limit the data to only look at recent trials and conversions for each variation.
 - This post uses [jStat](https://jstat.github.io/) for statistical calculations in Javascript and [highcharts](https://www.highcharts.com/) for the charts.

+## Updates (2021-10-12)
+- Added in a reference to Thompson Sampling, thanks to [isoprophlex on HN](https://news.ycombinator.com/item?id=28840705)
+- Added in a note that this only works if the conversion rates for each A/B variation are constant thanks to [sweezyjeezy on HN](https://news.ycombinator.com/item?id=28839703)
+- Added in a reference to the Multi-Armed Bandit thanks to [Normal_gaussian on HN](https://news.ycombinator.com/item?id=28839004)

 <script src="https://cdn.jsdelivr.net/npm/jstat@latest/dist/jstat.min.js"></script>
 <script src="https://code.highcharts.com/highcharts.js"></script>